Jacksonville Skyway: Ultimate Urban Circulator (U2C)

 In December 2017, JTA launched the U2C AV Test and Learn track which serves as an outdoor classroom to test and evaluate multiple vehicles and their associated technologies from the AV shuttle industry.
 As of 2020 vehicles from three different suppliers have been trialed.
 In 2019 the JTA indicated an interim phase would involve the modification of one of the monorail beams to allow use by autonomous vehicles while the Skyway continues to run on the other side.

 JTA revealed more detailed plans in 2020 that the U2C network will have 10 route miles – elevated track and ground level roadways – also covering surrounding suburbs such as San Marco, Springfield, and Brooklyn/Riverside (with the future possibility of connecting it with the proposed First Coast Commuter Rail network).

-In May 2021 the Jacksonville City Council voted to remove $132 million from the budget for the U2C, leaving $240 million for the project.
+In May 2021, the Jacksonville City Council voted to remove $132 million from the budget for the U2C, leaving $240 million for the project.

 Stations

 The Jacksonville Skyway has eight stations on two lines: the Northbank (LaVilla) line, and the Southbank (Kings Avenue) line.
-All trains run through Rosa Parks Transit Station, Hemming Park station, and Central, where they split.
+All trains run through Rosa Parks Transit Station, James Weldon Johnson Park station, and Central, where they split.